 WHO-recommended handrub formulation

 The WHO have long understood that in some global settings, commercially available hand disinfectant may be difficult or expensive to source.
 The WHO therefore recommends two alcohol-based handrub formulations for local preparation.
 With the surge in demand due to COVID-19, many more manufacturers and local pharmacies are turning to WHO formulations.
 As a result, more regulatory guidance is being released to support companies manufacturing these formulations.

 European regulation on biocides

 In the EU/EEA/Switzerland and UK, BPR EU 528/2012 regulates hand disinfectants intended for controlling harmful organisms like bacteria, yeasts and viruses.
-Under BPR, the active substance in a product needs approval and then the biocidal product requires authorization.
+Under BPR, the active substance in a product needs approval before the biocidal product can be authorized.
 Both approval and authorization are required before a hand disinfectant can be marketed in a specific EEA country; the only exception is if a biocidal product has been notified under a member states transitional notification scheme prior to approval of the active substance.
-In the current coronavirus crisis, supplies of both approved active substances and final products are limited.
+During the current coronavirus crisis, supplies of both approved active substances and final products are limited.

 ECHA has provided advice to EU/EEA member states (MSs) to help them consider ways of increasing hand disinfectant availability.
 These are entirely voluntary, and member states can choose to employ any number of them or none.
 The options include:

 - The ability to grant a permit in accordance with Article 55 (1) BPR to disinfectant products not currently authorised in their territory but authorized in other MSs.

 - Permitting manufacturers of authorized disinfectant products to vary the technical specification, source or manufacturing site/process from that which is authorized by applying for a permit through Article 55 (1) of the BPR.